desktop/desktop/docs/integrations/azure-devops.md

-?# Authenticating to Azure DevOps with GitHub Desktop

-## Creating a Personal Access Token in Azure DevOps
+?# Authenticating to Azure DevOps with GitHub Desktop b## Creating a Personal Access Token in Azure DevOps

 To authenticate against Azure DevOps repositories you will need to create a personal access token.